Cost of Soffit and Fascia Painting

 Several things can affect the overall cost of painting your fascias and soffits.
 Below is a list of the main cost-affecting factors that you should be aware of:

-The size and type of your home can also affect the cost of the job.
-A larger home with more fascias and soffits will require more materials for the job and will also take longer - so the length of the job will increase if you own a larger home.
+• Size and Type of Home - A larger home with more fascias and soffits will require more materials for the job and will also take longer, so the length of the job will increase if you own a larger home.

-However, choosing more expensive paint could save you money in the long run as it'll last much longer - but the upfront cost will be more.
+• Type of Paint - Cheaper paint will save you money, but you'll likely need to get the area repainted within a few years.
+However, choosing more expensive paint could save you money in the long run as it'll last much longer - but the upfront cost will be higher.

-The location of your property can also affect the job's overall cost.
-Homeowners based in and around the London area can expect to pay around £40 to £100 more per day for the cost of labour than those based in the north or other parts of the UK due to the cost of living differences.
+• Your Location - Homeowners based in and around the London area can expect to pay around £40 to £100 more per day for the cost of labour than those based in other parts of the UK due to the cost of living differences.

 I'm planning on removing my home's soffits and fascias.
 Just wondering if these could be thrown out in a skip?